-• the Level 3 Health and Social Care: Practice (Adults) qualification
+• the Level 3 Health and Social Care: Practice (Children & Young People) qualification

-For more information on the requirements to work within the health and social care sector, please refer to Social Care Wales' website.
+For more information on requirements to work within the health and social care sector, please refer to Social Care Wales' website.

-By the end of your qualification, you will also have gained the fundamental knowledge, understanding, behaviours, skills and practice you need to support progression on to further study or employment with the Health and Social Care sector.
+By the end of your qualification, you will also have gained the fundamental knowledge, understanding, behaviours, skills and practice you need to support progression on to further study or employment within the Health and Social Care sector.